mdaif/python-rest-model/README.md

 Introduction
 ============
-Python Rest Client exists to solve the common problem of consuming RESTful services.
+Python Rest Model exists to solve the common problem of consuming RESTful services.

 The Problem
 ============